Key Takeaways

 - Primary and non-contributory: your policy responds before the customer's policy for covered claims, rather than sharing the loss proportionally.

-IRMI explains that additional insured coverage and contractual indemnity are separate risk-transfer tools.
+Additional insured coverage and contractual indemnity are separate risk-transfer tools.
 The policy wording controls additional insured coverage — not the indemnity clause in the contract alone.

 Free.
 No obligation.
 Takes 2 minutes.